benrayfield/lazycl/README.md

 The main classes are immutable.lazycl.LazyBlob and immutable.lazycl.Util

 Caches compiler output so you can use the code string of the function as the function itself.
+Pools CLMem objects to avoid lag of reallocating them.

 Currently comes with the lwjgl dll for 64 bit windows but todo will also be supported on linux. lwjgl works on linux windows and mac, it says, and on other OS (if someone writes the code) could use other opencl implementations.
 Opencl works on a variety of OS.